cos-archives/hgrid/README.md

 - `text`: The text to show in the column header
 - `folderView`: Either a function that renders the HTML for a folder or a microtemplate.
-- `fileView`: Either a function that render the HTML for a file or a microtemplate.
+- `itemView`: Either a function that render the HTML for a file or a microtemplate.

 To make a column sortable, provide `sortable=true` and a `sortkey` on which to sort the data.